IBM/cache-IoT-data-for-Carbon-UI/README.md

 Once your Cloudant database is configured, we will need to create 4 databases on your local database.
 See the image below to see what your database should look like once your database is ready to be used.
 ![alt-text](https://github.ibm.com/Tony-Melo1/UI-server/blob/master/public/DB.png "Database after creation")

+## 3. Run the application

-Now that your database is fully configured, simply clone the Github repository to your local machine and run the following command at the root level of the project to install all necessary dependencies.
+Run the following command at the root level of the project to install all necessary dependencies.
 ```
 npm install
 npm start